RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-leadership-structure.md

 # Conclusions

 Overall, Mason Hack Club had lots of iterations of leadership positions and structures, but I'm personally really happy with how we decided to transition leadership.
 Hope this helps you decide or reflect on your structure!

+> 📑 Refer to the [Leadership teams guide](https://github.com/hackclub/hackclub/blob/main/clubs/guides/leadership-teams.md) for more help on this topic.